aozzy/project-4/README.md

 ## Baggle

-We began by planning out the core features of Baggle and identified what our MVP would look like and any functionality we could implement as a stretch goal.
+We began by planning out the core features of Baggle and identified what our MVP would look like and any functionalitly we could implement as a strecth goal.
 We planned how our models would look like, We identified early on that the key component of the site would be the trade system so we designed our model with this in mind.
-The Items model would have a many to many relationship with itself, this would enable us to keep track of items offered for other items and implement the swap system.

-The user model would also have a many to many relationship with itself to allow followers for users.
+The Items model would have a many to many releationship with itself, this would enable us to keep track of items offered for other items and implement the swap system.
+The user model would also have a many to many releationship with itself to allow followers for users.
 We wireframed out what the user story would look like before we began coding and also whiteboared out our models.
 We used our own API for the items and agreed on what the fields on the item data would consist of.
 After the planning stage we began